ArthurSonzogni/chromiumos-platform2/cryptohome/docs/le_credentials.md

 ### LE secret

-The generation of the LE secret which is stored by the LE Credential manager can be best illustrated by the following diagram:
+The generation of the LE secret which is stored by the pinweaver manager can be best illustrated by the following diagram:

 Definitions: